libanminds/LM_PosFx/README.md

 # POS System
 Built using JavaFX

-## Functionality
+## Note
-The POS system will provide POS functionalities, in addition to appointments and finance management utilities.
-More details will come once the system is complete
+The POS is not yet fully tested and does contain some bugs.

 ## Development
 Please check the following link for the environment configuration: [link](https://openjfx.io/openjfx-docs/)